301: Cave Dwellers

 Hey, Jodie Foster’s sister.
 I’d shoot Donald Regan to prove my love for Lisa Foster.

 A reference to the 1981 assassination attempt on President Ronald Reagan by John Hinckley, Jr. Hinckley shot Reagan to impress actress Jodie Foster, whom he had been stalking.
 He was found not guilty by reason of insanity, much to the disdain of the American public.
 This led to the 1984 Insanity Defense Reform Act, which made it more difficult for defendants to plead insanity.
 Hinckley still resides in a mental institution but is allowed to leave the asylum regularly to visit his mother.
-Donald Regan was Reagan’s chief of staff in his second term.
+Donald Regan (1918-2003, obviously not the president's brother) was Reagan's secretary of the treasury and became his chief of staff in his second term.
+He resigned in 1987 due to fallout from the Iran-Contra scandal.

 Borromel, the thorough but gentle laxative.